ibmppl/ibmppl/docs/miscellaneous/keymap_v2.md

 ```

 Now, let's further increase the dataset size.
 We use the twitter dataset with 120M dintinguished keys.
 The experiment was on aleph1 server.
 We also boiled down the time for persisting and loading data.
+In contrast, the execution time for `std::unordered_map` takes `58.39` seconds for loading (building) and `96.53` seconds for saving on the same machine. `39.28` out of the `58.39` seconds is for building the string-to-integer mapping, and the rest is for building the reverse map and estimate the number of buckets for the map.

 ```
 yxia@/home/xiay/YXIA/ibmppl.gsa/tests/keymap>./test_keymap dbfile.ext_keys